bindian0509/bindian0509/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Python, Go and Kubernetes
-- 🧓 I am seasoned programmer in Java, Spring and MongoDB
+- 🧓 I'm a seasoned programmer in Java, Spring and MongoDB
 - 🌱 I’m currently learning AWS Cloud along with K8s
 - 👯 I’m looking to collaborate on system desiging and coding.
 - 🤔 I’m looking for help with Docker/Kubernetes